razygon/MiniProject-Python/README.md

 *It's originally from* https://github.com/smartFlash/pySecurity/blob/master/zh-cn/0x6.md

 ## scrapy scripts
-After toughing scrapy, I realized this framework is quite awesome, very straightforward usage, easy to pick up.
+Looking into scrapy, I realize this framework is quite awesome, very straightforward, easy to pick up.
+Recommend!

+## totopredict
+TOTO is a Singapore lottory.
+Pick 6 numbers from 0-50, if you hit 4 or more you can win the money.
+Normally I only hit 2, but with the predictor I can often hit 3, need a little luck to win.
+I didn't play TOTO anymore, didn't win any money, but writting the predicot gave me many fun.
+*Code lost in my current computer need to check my old one, to be uploaded*